 8: Customer Relationship Management (CRM)

 Every sales team has one, although whether they use it or not is another story.
 Whether it's Lasso, Sales Simplicity, SalesForce, or some other tool, it's the place where all your customer data lives.
 Without one, your sales and marketing team are shooting from the hip, and all the precious customer data you gather ends up sitting on a shelf somewhere (figuratively speaking).
-The best-used CRM's allow everyone in the organization, from Marketing to Warranty, to access important details about the customer.
+The best-used CRM's allow everyone in the organization, from Marketing to Warranty, to access important details about the customer (see more about selecting a home builder CRM here).

 How a CRM improves the customer experience: This is probably one of the most important technologies on the list.
 It's the thread that runs throughout the buyer's journey, giving everyone in the organization the insight they need to treat the buyer as an individual.